NAYAMAAAAT/Dragon-News-Project/README.md

   - **Vercel Integration for Data Loading**: Leverage Vercel to load data efficiently from the backend, contributing to the overall performance and responsiveness of the news portal.

-## Deployment
-- The application is deployed on Vercel, ensuring high availability and performance.

 ## Tech Stack
 - **Client**: React, React Router, React Bootstrap